ChrisWhealy/Cordova-Create/README.md

 <a name="header10_3"></a>
 ###Empty XML Element: One Or More Attributes But No Content
-If you wish to add an XML element that has attributes, but no content, then add the following as an element in the `configXmlWidget` array.
+If you wish to add an empty XML element (i.e. an XML element that has attributes, but no content), then add the following as an element in the `configXmlWidget` array.

 The `<preference>` XML element is a good example here.
-In this case we will set the time out period for the Cordova `deviceready` event to 15 seconds.
+In this case we will set the time out period for the Cordova `deviceready` event to 30 seconds.

     "configXmlWidget": [
       { "elementName" : "preference",
-        "attributes"  : { "name": "loadUrlTimeoutValue", "value": "15000" },
+        "attributes"  : { "name": "loadUrlTimeoutValue", "value": "30000" },
         "content"     : []
       }
     ]